MadcowD/ell/docs/ramblings/0.1.0/metaprompting.md

     return f"Given the fields {inputs_}, produce the fields {outputs_}."
 ```

-In fact prompt templates dont really exist within ell and this a major flaw in some sense.
+In fact prompt templates dont really exist within ell2a and this a major flaw in some sense.

 Like if I want to do CoT waht do I do?
 But it's clear code like